ganoninc/trident-kloader-updated/README.md

 * iPad3,3 (J2AAP), iOS 9.3.3 (Genoa 13G34)
 * iPod5,1 (N78AP), iOS 9.3.2 (Frisco 13F69)

-But only those devices can be downgraded to iOS 6.1.3 because the OTA update is still signed for devices sold with iOS 5:
+But only those devices can be downgraded to iOS 6.1.3 because the OTA update for iOS 6.1.3 is still signed for devices sold with iOS 5.0:

 * iPhone4,1 (N94AP), iOS 9.3 (Eagle 13E233)
 * iPhone4,1 (N94AP), iOS 9.3 (Eagle 13E237)